relativty/Relativty/README.md

 -
 Relativty is **not a consumer product**.
 We made Relativty in my bedroom with a soldering iron and a 3D printer and we expect you to do the same: **build it yourself**.

-To learn more about the features of the Firmware, Software and Hardware visit https://www.relativty.com/
+To learn more about the features of the Firmware, Software and Hardware visit the website.
 We also have a friendly Discord server, a place for our community to learn, share their knowledge, and ask for help.
 All the links are at: https://www.relativty.com/